9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 work until it is needed.

-If we demand an element of the expression `"foo" ++ "bar"`, the first pattern of the function\'s definition matches, and we return the expression `x : (xs ++ ys)`.
+If we demand an element of the expression `"foo" ++ "bar"`, the first pattern of the function's definition matches, and we return the expression `x : (xs ++ ys)`.
 Because the `(:)` constructor is non-strict, the evaluation of `xs ++ ys` can be deferred: we generate more elements of the result at whatever rate they are demanded.
 When we